DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 To select a different program:
 - Be sure the PROGRAM context is selected first, **all context red LED must be off**.
 If not, simply press the button where the red LED is on, by doing this, the _Vektor_ module is switched to PROGRAM context (the OLED must display **PROGRAM** as header) !
-- If necessary, press the L2 button (the blinking cursor must surround the program number along L2 button).
+- If necessary, press the **L2** button (the blinking cursor must surround the program number along L2 button).
-- Rotate clockwise the DATA ENTRY continuous encoder to select next program (will be 01 if the current program number was 16).
+- Rotate clockwise the **DATA ENTRY** continuous encoder to select next program (cycle to 01 if the current program number was 16).
-- Rotate counter-clockwise the DATA ENTRY continuous encoder to select previous program (will be 16 if the current program number was 01).
+- Rotate counter-clockwise the **DATA ENTRY** continuous encoder to select previous program (cycle to 16 if the current program number was 01).

-Also, you'll can control the program select (similar to _MIDI Program Change_) by applying a voltage to **PROG.** input jack (can be done by an analog sequencer, such FranKe, or any module capable to deliver unipolar 0V/+10V).
-Voltage must be into +1V ~ +8.5V range (each 0.5V step selects next program, from 01 to 16).
-The PROG. input jack, of course, is working from any module's context!
+Also, you'll can control the program select (similar to _MIDI Program Change_) in realtime, by applying a voltage to **PROG.** input jack (can be done by an analog sequencer, such FranKe, or any module capable to deliver unipolar 0V/+10V voltage).
+Voltage must fit into +1V ~ +8.5V range (each 0.5V step selects next program, from **01** to **16**).
+The **PROG.** input jack, of course, is working whatever the current module's context!

 :warning: **Applied voltage on PROG. input jack below +1V, including negative voltage, is ignored (to avoid unwanted program changes).
 Also, any voltage above +8.5V always selects program #16.**

-Obviously, any program can be altered (depending your needs), saved to external **.vktProgram** (_Vektor PROGRAM_) file, then possibly loaded later, when you'll need it.
+Obviously, any program can be altered (depending your needs), saved to external **.vktProgram** (_Vektor PROGRAM_) file, then possibly loaded later.

 :information_source: **Program name always follows the specified filename** when you save the current program, but with restrictive character set (see below).
 If more than 16 characters is specified as filename, the new program name is truncated to first seven characters, followed by three periods, then the last six characters of the filename.
 For example, ABCDEFGHIJKLMNOPQRST as filename gives "ABCDEF...OPQRST" as new program name.
 However, the filename itself is not affected.

-Allowed characters for **.vktProgram** filenames (by the way, for program names) are:
+Allowed character set for **.vktProgram** filenames (also used for program names) is:
-- All latin letters: A..Z, a..z (lowercase letters are automatically converted to uppercase letters, for displayed program name)
+- Any latin letters: A..Z, a..z (lowercase letters are automatically converted to uppercase letters, for displayed program name)
-- All digits: 0..9
+- Any digits: 0..9
 - Space
 - Minus/hyphen (-)
 - Plus (+)